Mojo Village

 What will the weather be like?
 How should I pack?

 We've timed our camp to hopefully miss both the cold and the mosquito seasons.
-July and August in the high Uintas are pretty moderate, with the high around 80 degrees and the low around 45.
+July and August in the high Uintas are pretty moderate, with the high around 70 degrees and the low around 35.
 You should follow the Gear Checklist when you pack and be prepared with layers so you can warm up, cool down, and be ready in case we get some afternoon rain storms.

-Can I bring a musical instrument?
+Can I bring a guitar?

 How old do I have to be to register, and do you make exceptions?